 GUSTOIMAGES / SCIENCE PHOTO LIBRARY GUSTOIMAGES / SCIENCE PHOTO LIBRARY

 Pinned leg fracture.
-Coloured X-ray of a metal plate and screws (yellow) in the lower left leg of a female patient who has fractured her tibia (shin bone).
-At top left is the knee and at bottom right is the ankle.
-The thinner bone at right of the tibia is the fibula.
+Coloured side view X-ray of a metal plate and screws (white) in the lower right leg of a male patient with a double fracture.
+Both the thicker tibia (shin bone) and the thinner fibula (left) were broken in the same place.
+At top is the femur (thigh bone), which meets the tibia to form the knee.
+To the right is the patella (knee bone).
+Stitches (blue loops) are seen below the patella.
 Such fractures are usually caused by severe force, such as a fall or a car accident.
-The plate was surgically screwed to the tibia in order to immobilise the bone once the fractured ends had been realigned and to make sure that the break fuses properly.
-In an adult a weight-bearing bone such as the tibia may take up to six months to knit together completely.
+The plate was surgically screwed to the tibia to immobilise the bone once the fractured ends had been realigned, making sure that the break fuses properly.
+See M330/1680 for the fracture before treatment.

 Model release not required.
 Property release not required.